 Media Training in a Nutshell

-To help fill the gap between expectations and preparation ― and to help you avoid panic if a reporter calls ― many organizations offer media training for scientists.
+To help fill the gap between expectation/responsibility and preparation ― and to help you avoid panic if a reporter calls ― many organizations offer media training for scientists.
 The best place to look for such help is at your own institution, which may offer media training through its news/press/media/public-information office (it goes by different names at different organizations).
-The American Association for the Advancement of Science (AAAS) and the National Science Foundation (NSF) conduct science-communication workshops all over the United States.
+The American Association for the Advancement of Science (AAAS) and the American Geophysical Union (AGU) conduct science-communication workshops all over the United States.
 The AAS hopes to begin offering similar workshops in conjunction with its semiannual meetings; watch our meeting announcements for more information.

-In the meantime, in the Resources section below, you'll find six handy one-page "nutshell guides" that you may find helpful.
-AAS Press Officer Rick Fienberg has distributed them at presentations he's given to groups of scientists around the country.
+In the meantime, linked below, you'll find six handy one-page "nutshell guides" (PDFs) that you may find helpful.
+AAS Press Officer Rick Fienberg compiled them and has distributed them at presentations he's given to groups of scientists around the country.
 If you have questions, comments, or suggestions about any of them, please email Rick directly.
 Another great resource is the article "Talking Science with Journalists" by Jason Socrates Bardi and Catherine Meyers of the American Institute of Physics News & Media Services team.
 It appeared in the May 2015 issue of Physics Today and is available online for free.